sebelga/google-datastore-blog-app/README.md

 ```

 ### Deploy the application
-Before deploying the application you have to set your bucket id in the `GCLOUD_BUCKET` environment variable inside the `app.yaml` file.
+Before deploying the application you need to first update the `GCLOUD_BUCKET` environment variable inside the `app.yaml` file and put your Google Storage bucket id.

-You can now run the following command
+You can now run the following command:

 ```sh
 # This command will execute the "prebuild" npm script to make sure the latest client